Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Relevance of relativistic effects

 Soliton profiles for the various modes are shown in Figs.~\ref{profile_s}--\ref{profile_f_large_density}.
-In the slow mode we observe that relativistic effects decrease soliton amplitude, consistent with Fig.~\ref{amplitude_compare}(b).
+In Fig.~\ref{profile_s}, for the slow mode, we observe that relativistic effects decrease soliton amplitude, consistent with Fig.~\ref{amplitude_compare}(b).
 This is a very strong effect, as evidenced by the order of magnitude change between Figs.~\ref{profile_s}(a) and~(b).
 However, notice also that, once relativistic effects are taken into account in Eqs.~\eqref{eq:1}--\eqref{eq:3}, increasing ion velocity from $v'_{i0}=30$ to $v'_{i0}=60$ actually increases, slightly, the soliton amplitude.
-This, of course, depends on the region in velocity space explored, as can be seen in Fig.~\ref{fig5}.
+This, of course, depends on the values of velocity that are being considered since the amplitude changes according to that, as can be seen in Fig.~\ref{fig5}.
+Also, the conditions for soliton amplitude to be positive or negative depending on the velocity of species have been explored in more detail in Ref.~\cite{tesis}.

 Regarding the fast mode, the profile in the branch for low dust charge density is shown in Fig.~\ref{profile_f_small_density}.
 It can be observed that, in this case, relativistic effects turn the soliton from compressive to rarefactive.
 This depends on the exact value of the dust charge density [see Fig.~\ref{amplitude_compare}(c)].
 Once relativistic effects are established, the soliton amplitude does not behave monotonically with electron velocity.
 Notice that for small and large values of the velocity ($v'_{e0}=10$, green and $v'_{e0}=80$, blue), amplitudes are of about the same order, $\phi_1'\sim 0.001$.
 However, for intermediate values ($v'_{e0}=30$, purple, and $v'_{e0}=50$, brown), amplitude is larger.
 Actually, in Fig.~\ref{profile_f_small_density}(c), for $v'_{e0}=30$, it is two orders of magnitude larger.
 Thus, in this parameter region, soliton amplitude is very sensitive to electron velocity, and non-monotonically dependent on it.
 This complex behavior is consistent with the nontrivial features of soliton amplitude near divergences, as seen in Figs.~\ref{fig5}(b) and \ref{amplitude_compare}(c).
 The same behavior is observed with respect to ions velocity.
-In Fig.~\ref{profile_f_small_density}(b) and~(c), it can be seen that changing the ion velocity from weakly relativistic ($v'_{i0}=30$, short dashed lines) to relativistic values ($v'_{i0}=60$, long dashed lines), the amplitude increases (brown and blue curves), and decreases (green and purple curves).
+In Fig.~\ref{profile_f_small_density}(b) and~(c), it can be seen that changing the ion velocity from weakly relativistic ($v'_{i0}=30$, short dashed lines) to relativistic values ($v'_{i0}=60$, long dashed lines), the amplitude increases for brown and blue curves, and decreases for green and purple curves.